 The University of Washington (UW) has committed to create, maintain, and enhance a safe and healthful environment for all individuals associated with the institution, including students, faculty, staff, hospital patients, and visitors.
-This commitment is stated in UW Presidential Executive Order 55, which can be found at www.washington.edu/admin/rules/policies/PO/EO55.html.
+This commitment is stated in UW Presidential Executive Order 55.
 A major part of demonstrating this commitment in chemical laboratories is documenting the safety program in the laboratory's chemical hygiene plan.